bry02g/hw1_stateless_widgets/README.md

 **NOTE: Checkboxes/Switches must have onChanged: (value){} otherwise they will appear disabled.**

-You will need to add a text field, checkboxes in there checked/unchecked state, and switches in there on/off state.
+You will need to add a text field, checkboxes in their checked/unchecked state, and switches in their on/off state.

 [Text Field Flutter Docs](https://flutter.dev/docs/cookbook/forms/text-input)